Walking on lead

 Lead or harness?

 These days, we are thankfully much more aware of our dogs’ welfare.
 We sadly haven’t made the sale of prong collars illegal here yet (sign the petition please?)
-However, we are aware that even a normal collar and lead can cause discomfort and choking.
+However, we are aware that even a normal collar and lead can cause discomfort and choking, although of course my dogs have only the best leads available, from Dogs & Horses UK.

 The trend is therefore to use a harness.
 However, these come in many different styles and don’t always fit well.
 There is also an issue that some harnesses can restrict movement or cause discomfort in other ways.